 There is a 2.2-mile Lollipop hiking loop starting at the Cape Kiwanda trailhead, which is open year-round.
 Be aware that the trail gains 230 feet in elevation and can be crowded, so come prepared.
 The trail is family-friendly and dogs are allowed on a leash.

 If you’re looking for an easier, flatter walk, this stretch of beach at the cape is one of the best places on the coast to take a walk at sunset.

 RELATED: 8 Oregon Coast Hikes You Must Hike Before You Die

 Best Time to Visit Cape Kiwanda

 No matter what the season, Cape Kiwanda is a great place to visit any time of the year.
 Keep in mind the Oregon Coast is much colder outside the warmer seasons, so if you prefer to visit when there’s more sunshine we suggest visiting May through September.
-July though August generally will have less rainfall.
+July through August generally will have less rainfall.

-If you are trying to avoid crowds, late fall and early spring this area is less crowded.
+If you are trying to avoid crowds, in late fall and early spring this area is less crowded.